Valoe Corporation: Disclosure under Chapter 9, Section 10 of the Securities Market Act

 Valoe Corporation has received the following announcement regarding disclosure under chapter 9, section 10 of the Securities Market Act.

-Valoe has received an announcement from Nordic Environment Finance Corporation according to which its shareholding in Valoe shares has reached the threshold of 10 % of all the shares in Valoe due to an acquisition of shares in Valoe.
+Valoe has received an announcement from Gaselli Group Oy according to which its shareholding in Valoe shares has crossed the threshold of 10 % of all the shares in Valoe due to a change in the total number of shares of Valoe.

 |% of shares and voting rights (total of A)